How to Make Chasubles & Vestments with Chasuble Patterns

 Soli Deo Gloria

-Please visit our website at www.ecclesiasticalsewing.com to see our complete line of liturgical fabrics, church vestment patterns and church vestments.
+Please visit our website at www.ecclesiasticalsewing.com to browse our complete line of liturgical fabrics, church vestment patterns and church vestments.
 You may also contact us through the online webpage to inquire about custom orders or vestment needs.